-As the aerobic biodiversity slowly suffocates, things rapidly change in what was once a stable ecosystem.
-The dark, deeper sections of the sludge quickly start to grow as the low-oxygen environment creates the ideal conditions for anaerobic microbes to thrive.
+As the aerobic biodiversity slowly suffocates, things quickly change in what was once a stable ecosystem.
+The dark, deeper sections of the sludge now start to grow, and do so quickly.
+The low oxygen environment creates an environment for the anaerobic microbes to thrive.
+The anaerobic microbes thrive quickly, as they are fed not only by the residential waste, but also by the abundant supply of dying aerobic microbes.
 The result is a thick, dark, anaerobic sludge matte.
-The anaerobic sludge is happy to continue to digest the steady influx of residential waste, but the end result is a foul smell.
+The anaerobic sludge is happy to continue to digest the steady influx of residential waste, but the end result is a foul smell to the neighboring residents.